11 mins read

 When Should You Do a Construction Cost Estimation?

-Keep in mind that there is a difference between cost estimation for bids and cost estimation for project control:
+Keep in mind that there is a difference between cost estimation for bids and cost estimation for project management:

 Estimates for construction cost control are done after the contract has been signed, but before construction commences.
 This facilitates proactive planning and forecasting potential complications.
 In this way, all parties ensure adherence to the project timeline and budget.

-In addition Estimators and Project Manager would also require the input of architects and engineers to ensure that a project is financially feasible and meets the scope requirements.
+In addition, estimators and project managers require the input of construction architects and engineers to ensure that a project is financially feasible and meets the scope requirements.

 When calculating construction costs, there are various types of costs you need to consider.
 Make calculations based on the following:

-- Indirect costs, which include Overheads, Site Establishment Costs, Project team, Supervision, utilities, legal fees, permits, and more;
+- Indirect costs, which include overhead, site establishment costs, project team, supervision, utilities, legal fees, permits, and more

 With precise estimates, project managers can identify potential risks, create realistic timelines, and develop contingency plans to ensure efficient project management in construction.
 This level of planning helps to ensure that construction projects are completed on time and within budget.